MihaiGaidau/lab5-PPE/README.md

 This is a game in which you control the paddle and you goal is to destroy all bricks.
 If you let the ball fall outside your paddle - you lose the game.

 ## Tasks:
+### Gaidău Mihai Task:
-My task was to draw the bricks and the ball.
+Tasks My task was to draw the bricks and the ball.
 Also i had to write the code for wall,bricks and player collisions.

+### Sclifos Corina Task:
-Task of my colleague was to write a class for the player controlled paddle.
+At this laboratory work I have created schemes of levels and I also have created a class for the player controlled paddle.

+### Bacal Tatiana Task:
+My task in this laboratory was to add more features at this game like changing colour of ball on collision and I wrote code how 2 hit bricks destroy (for thoose bricks which you have to hit 2 times) and etc.
+Sfârşitul conversaţiei
+Introdu un mesaj, @nume...

 ## Conclusion:
 In this laboratory we learned how to work in a team and divide the tasks between members.